hololocheck/Stock-Icons-Json-Gnerator/README.md

 Keycap Generator v66 introduced the "Stock Icons" feature, allowing users to select common icons (arrows, media keys, etc.) as presets.
 This system consists of SVG files and an identifier JSON file (`icons.json`) for extensibility.
 However, manually editing the JSON file is tedious and prone to errors.

-**Stock Icons JSON Generator** is a dedicated utility that automatically generates and updates this JSON file simply by dragging and dropping SVG files.
+**STOCK ICONS JSON GENERATOR** is a dedicated utility that automatically generates and updates this JSON file simply by dragging and dropping SVG files.

 ### ✨ Key Features
 1.  **📂 Easy Drag & Drop:** Simply drop SVG files onto the screen to add them.
 The tool automatically infers "ID", "English Name", and "Japanese Name" from the filename.